 3. Two (2) 1-inch black elbow pipe joints.
 Again, found in the same section.

-4. Two (2) 1 inch flanges (love that word).
+4. Two (2) 1-inch flanges (love that word).

 You’ll probably need eight of these to go in each hole of the flanges.
 Make sure that the bolts are long enough to go all the way through the wood, concrete, or whatever else you are hanging your pull-up bar from.

 6. 1/4 inch hex nuts.
 Eight, to go on each hex bolt

-7. 8 lock washers to go in between the hex bolt and hex nut.
+These will go in between the hex bolt and hex nut.
 Not necessary but adds some strength to it.

 You’ll also need a drill and a long enough 1/4 inch drill bit that will go completely through the object you are hanging your pull-up bar from.

 Pick you the 4-foot nipple pipe and attach the two (2) elbows to each end.
 Make sure to twist them on fairly tightly.

 Step 2: Take your 4-foot pipe with elbows attached and twist in the 4-inch extensions.
-These extensions will go into each elbow.

-Step 3: Take your two (2) flanges and twist them on to each extension.
+Step 3: Take your two (2) flanges and twist them onto each extension.

 Take your drill and long 1/4 inch drill bit and go all the way through the wood.
 Then simply run your hex bolts through the flanges and wood and attach your hex nuts to the back in order to secure your pull-up bar.
 Continue this for all eight (8) holes.